 In that previous post, I also talked about how there’s a point when enough people don’t understand your

-process methodology that it’s time to consider that your process methodology might actually be broken.
+process framework that it’s time to consider that your process framework might actually be broken.

 Oh, no. No. No. No!
 This is very uncomfortable territory for me.
 I like Scrum.
 I’m one of the aforementioned Scrum cheerleaders!
 I don’t want to be bashing something that I’m so professionally invested in.
 Ok, Jim.
 Deep breaths.
 One of the hallmarks of Scrum, and agility is to learn through inspecting and adapting.
 So, let’s inspect.